appseconnect/docs/_posts/ProcessFlow Management/Nodes and Links/2020-05-14-working-with-processflow-selfloop.md

 Although the availability of data is always the prime criteria for executing the self-loop.

 **_Note: You can anytime update the self loop configuration, by clicking on the DOT over the self loop link.
-You need to SAVE the Process Flow after the saving the updated node configuration of the self loop.
-[Redeploy](/processflow/redeploying-processflow/) the process flow to get the data as per the updated configuration after execution._**
+You need to SAVE the processflow after the saving the updated node configuration of the self loop.
+[Redeploy](/processflow/redeploying-processflow/) the processflow to get the data as per the updated configuration after execution._**

 ### Working Principle
 ![PF_selfloop1](\staticfiles\processflow\media\pfselfloop1.PNG)